Raspberry Pi Backup – Main Features

 How do I create a Raspberry Pi image backup?

-image file of your Raspberry Pi.
-This backup can later be restored to the same SD card, to a bigger or smaller card, or even to an SSD/HDD.
+With pibackup you can generate a compressed .img.zst image file of your Raspberry Pi.
+This backup can later be restored to the same SD card, a larger or smaller card, or even to an SSD/HDD.

 Can I save my Raspberry Pi backup to USB or NAS?